ordehi/ordehi/README.md

 ## Joshua: Your software is not the gym

 I build solutions that remove friction from workflows rather than adding to them.
-My approach aligns with _calm technology_ principles: technology should adapt to people, not the other way around.
+My approach draws from [_calm technology_](https://calmtech.com/): technology should adapt to people, not the other way around.

 ### 🎯 Principles

-- **Solve at the periphery:** Address problems at the edge of user consciousness, like a good waiter refills your glass before you notice it's empty.
+- **[Solve at the periphery](https://calmtech.com/papers/coming-age-calm-technology):** Address problems at the edge of user consciousness, like a good waiter refills your glass before you notice it's empty.
 - **Subtractive over additive:** Remove steps from workflows.
-Why would I use your solution if it forces me to change a proven workflow I've committed to muscle memory? **Your software is not the gym.**
+Why would I use your solution if it forces me to change a proven workflow I've committed to muscle memory? **Your software is not the gym.** (from [game design principles](https://www.sirlin.net/articles/subtractive-design))
 - **Reusable by design:** Every project generates value beyond its immediate goal (infrastructure, knowledge, concepts). **Failure != lost work.**
 - **Understand before automating:** Question whether problems should be solved, not just how.
-If your first idea is to throw AI at a problem, you're likely skipping the actual problem-solving. **AI works best on solid foundations, or it can just make bad processes faster.**
+If your first idea is to throw AI at a problem, you're likely skipping the actual problem-solving. **AI works best on solid foundations, or it can just [make bad processes faster](https://errolallenconsulting.com/why-automation-will-not-improve-a-bad-process/).**
-- **Solve REAL problems users don't know they have:** The real challenge isn't building systems anymore, it's integrating into existing ones without breaking the user's flow.
-In a market where AI makes code output abundant, the differentiator is understanding deeper problems entrenched in modern human experience.
+- **Solve problems worth solving:** I've found the most valuable solutions come from noticing friction in my own workflows that I'd adapted to without realizing, problems I didn't know I had until they were gone.
+The real challenge isn't building systems anymore, it's integrating into existing ones without breaking the user's flow.

 ### ⚡ Approach

-**Bragging about your tech stack in 2025 is like bragging about owning a calculator.** I like working with JS flavors because I can write them anywhere.
+**Bragging about your tech stack in 2025 is like bragging about owning a calculator.** I like working with JS flavors because they're accessible to write anywhere.
 Python because it zips from idea to solution in seconds.
 LLMs as extensions rather than shortcuts.

-The best code I write is the code I don't have to write.
+[The best code I write is the code I don't have to write](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/).
 Most solutions don't need new infrastructure, they need someone who can see what's already there and repurpose it. **Why pay for lumber when you're standing in a forest?**

 I bring lessons from music, athletics, psychology, and philosophy into technical work.
 Cross-domain thinking isn't decoration, it's how you spot patterns others miss.
 The best solutions come from understanding human behavior, not just technical specs.

-Prove your blocks are solid before building monuments. **Making your quarter inch drill read the Tarot won't make a better quarter inch hole.** Congratulations, you just built a 10-wheeled bicycle that rides sideways, people will tell you how cool it looks and say you're clever, then they'll go back to riding their old trusties.
+Prove your blocks are solid before building monuments. **Making your [quarter inch drill](https://www.library.hbs.edu/working-knowledge/what-customers-want-from-your-products) read the Tarot won't make a better quarter inch hole.** Congratulations, you just built a 10-wheeled bicycle that rides sideways, people will tell you how cool it looks and say you're clever, then they'll go back to riding their old trusties.

 **All tech is debt until it becomes invisible.
 A chair is paid-off debt, you don't think about it until it breaks.
 Bad technology demands attention.
 The best technology integrates.**